Samoset Council: Tesomas Scout Camp

 The Erv Romansky Family Camp, an area near Tesomas with 14 campsites, is for those who choose not to stay with their unit at summer camp.
 It can accommodate tents, pop-ups, and full size trailers or motor homes.
 Each site has a fire pit and water, and most have electricity.

 The Tesomas logo is Smiley the Tent, a tent with a large smile, wearing a gold crown.
 Smiley is usually pictured with the camp's slogan, "Where Camping is King!"
 Smiley has the distinction of being the only Scouting symbol designed by Walt Disney.
 Tesomas was awarded Smiley after they let Disney take pictures of the surrounding forest as a base for Bambi's forest home.

 Tesomas has earned awards from the Scouting National Accreditation Committee for being one of the top Boy Scout Camps in the nation.

-Tesomas is also the home of the annual Crystal Lake Classic mountain bike race, which is part of the Wisconsin Off Road Series (W.O.R.S.).
-Scouting volunteers help operate the event, usually held in May.
-The trails of the course are ideally suited for mountain biking, made up of rock, sand and clay.
-This event has not happened in recent years due to lack of available volunteers and liability issues.
+Every year the annual SirenCon event is held at Tesomas, usually on the first Saturday of June.
+SirenCon was started in 2020 by Josh Schmirler, a Wisconsin siren enthusiast that wanted a place for siren enthusiasts to show off their sirens and sound them off.
+Tesomas makes a great place for SirenCon since the area is mostly secluded in a heavily wooded area.
+The attendance at SirenCon has grown rapidly since the event's inception in 2020.
+As of 2024, there is an entire team of staff members, ranging from planning committee members, to staff in charge of making sure each siren at SirenCon is sounded off successfully and safely.
+The most recent SirenCon took place on June 1, 2024, with approximately 400 spectators in attendance.
+SirenCon had a news story conducted on local NBC television station WJFW.